 It seemed like kismet that both were accepted to colleges in New York City: Alison to the Parsons School of Art and Design, where she pursued an illustration major and Matthew to Eugene Lang College, though he later transferred to Parsons as a furniture design major.
 The two spent every spare minute together biking and skateboarding through Central Park and exploring as many neighborhoods and museums as possible.
 That sense of exploration helped to cement their interest in design and architecture, and their partnership.

-Each year, the couple returned to Arizona to visit family and brought that same sense of exploration, but they’d inevitably itch to return east—until the day they received a postcard Alison’s parents sent from an Arcosanti exhibit.
+Each year, the couple returned to Arizona to visit family and brought that same sense of exploration, but they’d inevitably itch to return east-until the day they received a postcard Alison’s parents sent from an Arcosanti exhibit.
 Intrigued, Alison and Matthew soon secured their attendance at a five-week academic and hands-on workshop during the construction of the East Crescent.
-They helped with concrete formwork, digging ditches, welding, dry wall and spackle.
-Alison spent time in the ceramics studio molding clappers for the famous bells.
+They helped with concrete formwork, digging ditches, welding, drywall, spackle, and also installed the wall formwork for the construction of the additional walls, ready for when they are to be completed.
+Alison also spent time in the ceramics studio molding clappers for the famous bells.

 “It was transformative,” Alison says.
 “We did whatever was needed, both indoors and out.
 It was monsoon season in August, the prettiest month of the year with weather that wasn’t too hot and the sky filled with all those amazing clouds.”